CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 # The Night That Would Not Die
 > You find yourselves in the streets of the great metropolis of **Virgivyé**, the capital of the great tsardom of **Zdrány**.
-While how you ended up here is a story of your own to tell, you find yourselves painfully short on time to curse your coming here, as your thoughts are cut short - **FIRE** IS RAINING FROM THE **SKY**!
+While how you ended up here is a story of your own to tell, you find yourselves painfully short on time to tell it, as your thoughts are cut short by **FIRE** RAINING FROM THE **SKY**!
 >
-> The screams of pain and terror flood the streets around you!
-Children are crying, their mothers dying.
-You see glimpses of men rushing by, trying desperately to wash the flames away, to no avail!
+> Screams of pain and terror flood the streets around you!
+You see children crying, their mothers lay dying.
+You see glimpses of men rushing by, trying desperately to wash the flames away, but to no avail!
 >
 > As you turn around, your sight is blinded by your prior staying-place **blazing** like a star!
 >